javipepe/facepp-java-sdk/Readme.md

 note: this branch has outdated, for new api please tray to use facepp-v3 branch.

-This SDK uses apache.http lib and json lib.
+This SDK uses apache.http lib and json lib

 ## 1. Install
 1. download [facepp.jar](http://faceplusplus.com/static/sdk/java/facepp.jar);